-Hidden Channels are a bit counter-intuitive, insofar as their members can't engage in group conversations at all.
-In reality, Hidden Channels provide an efficient way for Zelloadmins to create contact lists for large groups of people.
+Zello's push-to-talk Hidden Channels are a bit counter-intuitive, insofar as their members can't engage in group conversations at all.
+In reality, Hidden Channels provide an efficient way for Zello admins to create contact lists for large groups of people.

 Zello users can't create their own Contacts, or people they are permitted to talk with one-on-one.
 Contact assignments are made by network admins.

-Many of our clients, most of them in transportation, need a third option.
+Many of our clients, particularly those in transportation, need a third option to really maximize Zello's push-to-talk functionality.
 They want the ability to enable one-on-one conversation between any two team members, but they do not want to support group conversations.
-It is for them that we created Hidden Channels.
+Enter Zello Hidden Channels.

-Admins can create Contacts lists by hand of course.
-But as team sizes grow, this process becomes unwieldy very quickly.
-Building out Contacts for 10 team members, for example, would require 90 distinct operations.
+Admins can create contact lists by hand, of course, but as team sizes grow, this process becomes unwieldy very quickly.
+Building out contacts for 10 team members, for example, would require 90 distinct operations.
 This quickly becomes impractical.

 As an alternative, an admin can easily select in the Console from among a list of their Zello users, and assign them all to a Hidden Channel.
-The software does all of the work of building out Contacts.
+The software does all the work of building out contacts.

-So, again, Hidden Channels are ideal in situations where one-on-one conversation is the only permitted communications.
+Hidden Channels are ideal in situations where one-on-one conversation is the only permitted communication.
 By default,